 Common Types of Worms

 Pinworms (enterobiasis or oxyuriasis) are often spread by children at day care centers and schools and are highly contagious.
 1/3 of all American children will get a pinworm infection in their lives, which happens when someone ingests food or liquid that is contaminated with feces.
 It can be as simple as someone touching an object that was touched by an infected person.
 The eggs hatch in the small intestine, while adult worms live in the colon.
 Pinworm symptoms cause itchy anus.
 This is caused by the female moving to the anus to deposit her eggs around that area, usually at night time.
 With poor hygiene, a person scratches and transfer the eggs to the fingers.
 Pinworm eggs can survive hours on the hands and be passed around through bedding, clothes, a toilet seat, toys, etc. Pinworm eggs may live on these contaminated objects for up to three weeks.
 Kids can be infected easily because they often put objects in their mouths.
-Note that the eggs can also be transfered from fingers to food or liquids.
+Note that the eggs can also be transferred from fingers to food or liquids.
 Since the worms are rarely seen, and that the eggs are not passed in the stool, detecting a pinworm infection usually requires a Scotch tape test.
-A clear tape is applied in the morning on the host’s anus, to collect eggs that can be identified under microscope.
+A clear tape is applied in the morning on the host’s anus, to collect eggs that can be identified under a microscope.

 Large Roundworms (Ascaris)

 A Whipworms infection, also called trichuriasis, is caused by a parasite called Trichuris trichiura, or whipworm.
 They enter the human body through contaminated food and water.
 When the eggs are eaten, the larvae incubate in the small intestine and then attach themselves to the colon, the appendix and the anus.
-Adults measure form 30 to 50 mm and start producing eggs after 3 months in the host.
+Adults measure from 30 to 50 mm and start producing eggs after 3 months in the host.
 They are thin with a curled end like a whip.
 They are mostly seen in children and in warmer climates or areas with poor hygiene.
 It is estimated that about 800 million people are infected worldwide.
 Common symptoms include bloody diarrhea, fecal incontinence, painful defecation, abdominal pain, headaches, weight loss, fatigue, anemia, nausea and vomiting.

 There are different types of treatments for parasites and worms.
 Drug therapies are effective but highly toxic.
 The medication will kill adult worms but not always the eggs, so the treatment might have to be repeated.
 Conventional treatments include Mebendazole, Ivermectin and Albdendazole.
 Your doctor will decide which one is best for the infection you have.
 You may take a single dose and repeat it two weeks later, or your doctor may prescribe a 5 to 14 day treatment.
 You should get a new stool sample during the following month.
 Treatments are often prescribed in two cycles, separated with a week off, to avoid liver diseases and toxicity.